Ali-Naqi Vaziri: Innovations

 Vaziri was one the first Persian musicians in the 20th century to go to Europe to study music, and after his return to Tehran in 1924.

 He was for a long time the only traditional instrumentalist familiar with and promoted the theory of Western classical music.

-He was also the first who wrote a method for a Persian instrument.
-This method Dastur-e Tar was published in Berlin in 1922.
+He wrote the first transcription of Iranian music using European staff notation in his lute instruction book Dastur-e Tar, published in Iran (1913) and Germany (1923).
+It contained material from the Iranian oral classical canon (known as the radif), as well as arrangements inspired by composers like Beethoven, Rossini, and Schubert.

 Vaziri was the first to introduce and promote equal moderation in classical Persian music; in this way, each octave was evenly divided into 24 notes.
 This method made it possible to use Western system to harmonise traditional Persian melodies.
 His experiments with musical scale was work in the direction of blending Western polyphony into Persian music.

 His creation of the 24 step scale was created "with the intention of accommodating the application of Western harmony to musical compositions within Persian modes."
 He first described this view briefly in The Grammar and then in more detail in Theoretical Music.

 He invented a new Persian music notation for accidentals, calling the additions sori and koron; the first raises the bottom of a note by a quarter of a step and the second lowers it by a quarter of a step.
 Vaziri's theory for classical Persian music was heavily rejected since the 1960s.

-Alinaghi Vaziri trained students, some of whom became famous in Persian music, including: Abolhassan Saba, Ruhollah Khaleghi, Javad Maroufi, Heshmat Sanjari.
+Vaziri trained students, some of whom became famous in Persian music, including: Abolhassan Saba, Ruhollah Khaleghi, Javad Maroufi, Heshmat Sanjari.

 He invited some artists of his time (such as Ali Dashti, Ali Akbar Dehkhoda, Gholamreza Rashid-Yasemi, Badiozzaman Forouzanfar and Hassan Taqizadeh) together to establish an "Academy of Fine Arts" with the aim of collecting a culture of musical words and which may have become the basis for the formation of the Academy of Persian Language and Literature.